Qutub Minar – Delhi Sightseeing

 Built-in 1753 by Nawab Shuja-ud-Daula to house the remains of his father.
 Who was a minister in the Mughal court, the tomb is referred to as the “last flicker in the lamp of Mughal architecture.”

 It shows, however, the grace and ease of the Mughals overtaken by abasement.
 The place additionally has a masjid.
 Representing the last section of the Mughal sort of design.
 Safdarjung’s place stands within the center of an intensive garden.

 Located on Rajpath, the road that ends up in the splendid Rashtrapati Bhawan.
 The gate is 160 sixty feet high with an arch of 138 feet.

 Built as a memorial to commemorate the 70,000 Indian soldiers killed in World War I. India Gate was design by Sir Edwin Lutyens and completed in 1931.

 Engineered from arenaceous rock, the arch additionally homes the Eternal Flame.
 A gesture in memory of the Indian troopers who ordered their lives in the 1971 war with Pakistan.

 Rashtrapati Bhavan – Sightseeing

-At one time, 2,000 people were require to look after the building and serve the Viceroy’s household.
-The lodge also has impressive garden called the Mughal Garden.
-Which is open to public twice in a year, usually in February and March.
+At one time, 2,000 people were required to look after the building and serve the Viceroy’s household.
+The lodge also has an impressive garden called the Mughal Garden.
+Which is open to the public twice in a year, usually in February and March.

 Rajghat – Sightseeing